 What Was the First Gin Ever Made?

 A Dutch physician who went by the name Franciscus Sylvius is believed to be the inventor of gin.
 He prescribed a juniper-based distilled spirit for medicinal purposes in 1550.
+The importance of sustainability means folks were happy to learn gin could have another use.

 The English first encountered gin when they were battling Spain in Holland during the Thirty Years' War.
 They drank it to calm their nerves before proceeding into battle, making it the original "Dutch Courage."